In case it’s not clear by now, I try to keep pretty busy. Here’s some other stuff I’ve done around the net.

 From The Charleston Anvil art and lit mag:

-- Blissful Ignorance, Namelessness, and the Cigarette Smoking Man From The X-Files (Issue 2) – Essay about how one of my favorite TV characters embodies how reluctant we are to accept things we don’t want to hear.
+- Blissful Ignorance, Namelessness, and the Cigarette Smoking Man From The X-Files (from Issue 2) – Essay about how one of my favorite TV characters embodies how reluctant we are to accept things we don’t want to hear.

-- One Nation, Indivisible (Issue 1) – Short story about a conversation with a telemarketer gone awry.
+- One Nation, Indivisible (from Issue 1) – Short story about a conversation with a telemarketer gone awry.